 The same applies to tablets, and even desktops, as many users may choose to run their browsers at smaller sizes for comfort or taste.

-Originally coined by Ethan Marcotte back in 2010, the term has long taken a life of its own, becoming as commonplace a part of the development lingo as HTML or CSS.
+Originally coined by Ethan Marcotte back in 2010, the term "responsive web design" has since become as common in development lingo as HTML or CSS.

 How does responsive web design work?